 Indie and AirTreks Era

-In 2o13 BootsnAll launched the Indie tripplanning algorithm and tool for flights – built specifically for the needs of multi-stop long-term travelers.
+In 2o13 BootsnAll launched the Indie tripplanning algorithm and tool for multi-stopflights – built specifically for the needs of multi-stop long-term travelers.

-At the end of 2013 BootsnAll merged with AirTreks.
+At the end of 2013 BootsnAll acquired AirTreks.

 “We’re stoked to combine the world’s best complex airfare company, AirTreks, with perhaps the world’s best english language long-term travel community and resource, BootsnAll,” said CEO of BootsnAll Sean Keener.
 “BootsnAll is a purpose driven company (versus a profit driven company).
 Combining with AirTreks makes us stronger in our ability to deliver on that purpose.”

-Since 2013 BootsnAll and AirTreks have served millions of community members with great trip planning content, and thousands of AirTrekkers have taken the trip of a lifetime.
+Since 2013 BootsnAll and AirTreks have served millions of community members with great trip planning content, and 10s of 10000s of AirTrekkers have taken the trip of a lifetime.

-In 2017 Riel Manriquez became CEO of BootsnAll/AirTreks, and began his focus on making sure “working at AirTreks is different.”
+In 2017 Riel Manriquez became CEO of AirTreks, and began his focus on making sure “working at AirTreks is different.”

 “AirTreks is a 30-year old company that at one time received Silicon Valley funding and had a big office in downtown San Francisco.
 But in 2014, AirTreks left the concept of the traditional office behind and is now a 100% distributed company with colleagues in 10 countries.”